vanilla-extracts/calc/manual/main.typ

 // TODO: List of everything else and scientific notation
 // Add images for toggle_float command
 // Add images e.g matrice inversion.
+// I admit this line is there just to trigger the fucking workflow!